 In the absence of an industry stockholding obligation, there is no guarantee that oil ticketed stock held in Australia is ‘additional’, that is, above what would have occurred under business as usual.
-To ensure value for money and reduce Australia’s compliance gap, an ‘additionality’ test needs to be imposed on domestic oil tickets.
+To ensure value for money and reduction in Australia’s compliance gap, an ‘additionality’ test needs to be imposed on domestic oil tickets.

 Oil tickets purchased from overseas are automatically counted by the International Energy Agency (IEA) as additional to Australia’s domestic stocks and accordingly reduce Australia’s compliance gap.

-All companies submitting an application in the registration process will be required to provide information to determine that the entity is established, reputable and financially stable.
+All entities submitting an application in the registration process will be required to provide information to determine that the entity is established, reputable and financially stable.

 Australian entities will also need to provide documents with information on where the stock will be stored and how it is ‘additional’ to previous and forecast commercial oil stocks.

 All entities considering submitting a response in the registration stage should review the registration documentation as it outlines the information that needs to be provided.

 The registration documentation is available at oil stock ticketing.

 Details of the timing of each stage of this procurement process can be found at oil stock ticketing.

-All documents are due by 11.00am, local time in Canberra (01.00am GMT time) on the day of the stage closure that is listed on the website.
+All documents are due by 23.00 GMT time on the day of the stage closure that is listed on the website.
 This includes registration applications which must be received by the Registration Lodgement Date of a tender round in which the applicant wishes to be considered.